An Overview of qdbp

 (* Variables, ints, and strings *)

-hello_world := "Hello, world!"
+hello_world: "Hello, world!"

+(* We can bundle data together using prototype objects.
 A prototype is a collection of labeled methods *)

-Method1[3] (* A method named `Method1` that returns `3` *)
+Method1 [3] (* A method that just returns 3 *)

 Method2[arg1 | arg1]

-(* All methods take in an implicit `this` argument that is always set to the value
+(* All methods take in implicit this argument that is always set to the value of the prototype it is in.
+Method3's return is equivalent to `prototype`*)

 }

-three := prototype Method1.
+three: prototype Method1.

-we can use a prototype with a single label to emulate a function.
-By
+(* qdbp has no concept of functions in the traditional sense.
+However, we can use a prototype with a single label to simulate a function.
+By convention, we use the label `!` *)

-identity_fn := {![x| x]}
+identity_fn: {![x| x]}

-five := identity_fn! x: 5.
+five: identity_fn!
+5.

 ![arg1 | arg1 Print.]